CSpanias/ctf-scripts/README.md

 ### `nmap_scan.sh`

-A wrapper around Nmap that automates a full TCP scan, extracts open ports, performs aggressive scanning on open ports, and finishes with a top 1000 UDP ports scan.
+A wrapper around Nmap that automates a full TCP scan, extracts open ports, performs aggressive scanning on those ports, and finishes with a top 1000 UDP ports scan.

 #### 🔧 Features